thomas-hoger/CTD-5G/src/attacks/README.md

 ## API calls in the CN

-Toutes les attaques du CN nécessitent l’enregistrement d’une Network Function (NF) pour obtenir un token JWT.
-De plus, il est souvent nécessaire de connaître la liste des NF déjà enregistrées dans le NRF.
+All CN attacks require the registration of a Network Function (NF) to obtain a JWT token.
+In addition, it is often necessary to know the list of NFs already registered in the NRF.

-Pour cela, nous avons mis en place trois fonctions principales : `NF registration`, `JWT acquisition`, et `discovery requests`, toutes définies dans [`src/utils/protocols/api_cn/instance.py`](src/utils/protocols/api_cn/instance.py).
-Ces fonctions utilisent la bibliothèque `httpx` pour gérer les interactions HTTP avec le NRF.
+To this end, we have established three main functions : `NF registration`, `JWT acquisition`, and `discovery requests`.
+Details can be found in [`src/utils/protocols/api_cn/instance.py`](src/utils/protocols/api_cn/instance.py).
+These functions use the `httpx` library to handle HTTP interactions with the NRF.

 > [!WARNING]
 > All API-based attacks on the core network require registering a network function (NF) and obtaining a JWT token for it.
 In the case of an attacker sending only a few requests, there's no need to remove the NF afterward.
 However, since our attack scenarios involve looping requests over several hours, this can eventually overload the NRF and lead to a denial of service.
 To avoid this, we ensure that our NFs are removed at the end of each attack.